gershwin-desktop/gershwin-documentation/FileSystemLayout-A.md

 * /Local/Volumes would be used for Removable Media
 * /Network/Computers would be used to browse hosts on network.
+* /Network/Applications, /Network/Library, and /Network/Users would be appear when a client has joined a domain.

 ```
 #